The Award equips young people for life

 The Duke of Edinburgh’s International Award Foundation drives and supports the Award’s global growth, so more young people can undertake the world’s leading youth achievement award.

-Working through our network of Award Operators in more than 140 countries and territories, we are creating new ways and places for young people to do the Award, using innovative online tools.
-We lead the Award’s entry into new countries, ensuring consistency around the world.
+Working through our network of Award Operators in more than 130 countries and territories, we are creating new ways and places for young people to do the Award, using innovative online tools.
+We lead the Award’s entry into new countries and territories, ensuring consistency around the world.
 We work to increase global awareness of the value of non-formal education.
 This in turn creates demand for the Award, which is one way that young people’s development outside the classroom can be recognised worldwide.